Seniors are safest if they continue to stay home. Tips for keeping healthy and fending off the effects of isolation as the economy reopens.

 “Older adults have a much higher risk of serious illness and death from this virus,” said Grace Smith, Executive Director of the Council on Aging of Middle Tennessee.
 “If you are an older adult, we ask you to continue staying home as much as possible, and use a mask (if you must run an essential errand) and practice good hand hygiene.”

-The 35 COVID-related deaths that occurred by May 6 in the greater Nashville area were all among older adults with other serious or chronic medical conditions, said Alex Jahangir, M.D., a Vanderbilt University Medical Center orthopedic surgeon and Chairman of Metro Nashville’s COVID-19 Task Force.
-Statewide, 85 percent of COVID-related deaths by mid-May were among people 65 or older, said VUMC geriatrician James Powers, M.D.
+Of the nearly 300 COVID-related deaths that have occurred in the greater Nashville area, 90% have been among adults over 55 years old — among those 65 and older, it’s 71% — said Alex Jahangir, M.D., a Vanderbilt University Medical Center orthopedic surgeon and Chairman of Metro Nashville’s COVID-19 Task Force.

-Public health officials expect Nashville and the state to move through phases of reopening according to how fast the coronavirus continues to spread and how much capacity the local healthcare system has to care for COVID-19 patients, Jahangir said.
-But until there’s a vaccine for this coronavirus — not likely for another year or longer — the only way to prevent becoming infected is to avoid exposure to it.
+Public health officials expect Nashville to move through phases of reopening according to how fast the coronavirus continues to spread and how much capacity the local healthcare system has to care for COVID-19 patients, Jahangir said.
+But until there’s a vaccine for this coronavirus — not likely for another year — the only way to prevent becoming infected is to avoid exposure to it.

 How seniors can avoid infection and stay safe as the economy reopens: